-If you are a U.S. citizen, resident, or a U.S. green card holder, and you hold a TFSA account, you are likely required to file annual information returns to report ownership and transactions with foreign trusts (Form 3520 and Form 3520A).
-The U.S. does not recognize the tax-free status of these registered accounts and income is reported in the year that it is earned.
+If you are a U.S. citizen, resident, or a U.S. green card holder, and you are a beneficiary of Canadian trust or hold other investment vehicles, you are likely required to file annual information returns to report ownership and transactions with foreign trusts (Form 3520 and Form 3520A).
 Also, if you hold investments vehicles including Canadian mutual funds or Exchange Traded Funds (ETFs), you are likely required to file an information return as a shareholder of a passive foreign investment company (Form 8621).
 The reporting requirements and rules relating to U.S. informational returns are complex, contact a specialized tax advisor if you are a U.S. person living in Canada holding Canadian registered accounts and/or the above investment vehicles.